euroscipy/euroscipy_proceedings/papers/cokelaer/cokelaer.rst

 Context and Introduction
 --------------------------

-Systems biology studies systems of biological components at different scales, which may be molecules, cells or entire species.
+Systems biology studies systems of biological components at different scales, which may be molecules, cells or entire organism.
 It is a recent term that emerged in the 2000s [IDE01]_, [KIT02]_ to describe an inter-disciplinary research field in biology.
 In human cells, which will be considered in this paper, systems biology helps to understand functional deregulations inside the cells that are induced either by gene mutations (in the  nucleus) or extracellular signalling.
 Such deregulations may lead to the apparition of cancers or other diseases.

 Cells are constantly stimulated by extracellular signalling.
 Receptors on the cell surface may be activated by those signals thereby triggering a chain of events inside the cell (signal transduction).
 These chain of events also called **signalling pathways**.
 Depending on the response, the cell behaviour may be altered (shape, gene expression, etc.).
-These pathways are dense network of interactions between proteins that propagate the external signals down to the gene expression level (see Figure :ref:`fig:overview`).
-For simplicity, relationship between proteins are considered to be either activation or inhibition.
+These pathways are connected to dense network of interactions between proteins that propagate the external signals down to the gene expression level (see Figure :ref:`fig:overview`).
+For simplicity, relationship between proteins are often considered to be either activation or inhibition.
 Besides, complex of proteins may also be formed, which means that several type of proteins may be required to activate or inhibit another protein.
+Protein interaction networks are complex:

+- the number of protein types is large (about 20,000 in human cells)
+- signalling pathways are context specific and cell-type specific ; there are about 200 human cell types (e.g., blood, liver)
+- proteins may have different dynamic (from a few minutes to several hours).

-A classical example of pathway is the so-called P53 pathway (see Figure :ref:`fig:overview`).
+A classical pathway example is the so-called P53 pathway (see Figure :ref:`fig:overview`).
 In a normal cell the P53 protein is inactive (inhibited by the MDM2 protein).
 However, upon DNA damage or other stresses, various pathways will lead to the dissociation of this P53-MDM2 complex, thereby activating P53.
 Consequently, P53 will either prevent further cell growth to allow a DNA repair or initiate an apoptosis (cell death) to discard the damaged cell.
 A deregulation of the P53 pathway would results in an uncontrolled cell proliferation, such as cancer.

 .. figure:: signal_transduction.png